A War You Cannot Win: Musical style

 Drummer Jason Costa stated about the album: "This is a very guitar, very melody-oriented album.
 It wasn't very rhythm-based at all.
 I would just say it's metal; it's a metal album.
 We've got some heavy songs on there, some heavy, groovy songs on there.
 We've got some fast, heavy songs on there, we've got some more radio-friendly, melodic songs on there.
 It's typical ALL THAT REMAINS, really, but we've definitely stepped up the musicianship there and the writing."
 The vocals are a balance between clean and harsh.

+The album features a mixture of ballads and heavy metal.
+Blabbermouth.net wrote "You Can't Fill My Shadow", "Just Moments in Time", "Sing For Liberty" and the band's throwdown segment cast as much against their critics as a bewildered generation looking for a shout of empowerment, "A Call to All Non-Believers".
+These songs are frequently fast but, no surprise, frequently skidded by breakdowns and heart-whumping choruses."

-Many of the albums lyrics touch upon fighting against overwhelming forces — whether they’re societal systems, corrupt powers, or internal struggles.
+Many of the album's lyrics touch upon fighting against overwhelming forces whether they’re societal systems, corrupt powers, or internal struggles.
 Many songs pair dark subject matter with messages of perseverance, growth, and hope urging listeners to keep fighting “wars” even when victory seems out of reach.

-The album was viewed as the bands shift to a more radio friendly sound.
-In Loudwire’s review they commented on the albums“more mainstream hard rock direction” and highlights tracks like “What If I Was Nothing” as clear attempts to reach rock radio.
+The album was viewed as the band's shift to a more radio friendly sound.
+In Loudwire’s review they commented on the album's "more mainstream hard rock direction" and highlights tracks like "What If I Was Nothing" as clear attempts to reach rock radio.
 Which ultimately worked as the song and other singles from the a received heavy play time on the mainstream rock radio stations.